 You can also specify the type of ad you want to create, such as a social media ad, search engine ad, or display ad.

-Based on this information, ChatGPT can generate ad copy ideas, headlines, taglines, and even full ad scripts.
+Based on training data and on this information, ChatGPT can generate ad copy ideas, headlines, taglines, and even full ad scripts.

 You can then review the suggestions provided by ChatGPT and modify them as necessary to fit your brand's voice and tone.